Juneteenth invites community to dance, paint

 “I’m always thinking ahead for next year’s event, and I am seeking suggestions from the community about different things they would like to see at next year’s event, so stay tuned,” Higginbotham said.

-For suggestions, people can call The RealiTea ProjecT Inc. at (217) 508-6031, email at therealiteaproject@gmail.com or through the Faith Alliance for Racial Justice or The RealiTea ProjecT Inc. Facebook pages.
+People can make suggestions by contacting the RealiTea ProjecT Inc. at 217-508-6031 or therealiteaproject@gmail.com, or through the Faith Alliance for Racial Justice or The RealiTea ProjecT Inc. Facebook pages.